openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 *ingress.config.openshift.io/cluster* `.spec.domain`.
 If not needed, the workflow defined below is sufficient,
 - The new domain that needs to be associated with the ingresscontroller must be created prior to making any changes.
-- The ingresscontroller must be edited to set `.loadBalancer.dns` to `Unmanaged`.
+- The ingresscontroller must be edited to set `.loadbalancer.dnsManagementPolicy` to `Unmanaged`.
 - This will trigger a reconcile of the controller, resulting in updating the following conditions on the ingress operator
   - `DNSManaged` condition will be set to false and reason updated to UnmanagedDNS.
-- The DNSRecord will also be updated as part of the same reconcile, `.spec.managementPolicy` will be set to `Unmanaged` and the following conditions will be updated,
+- The DNSRecord will also be updated as part of the same reconcile, `.spec.dnsManagementPolicy` will be set to `Unmanaged` and the following conditions will be updated,
   - `DNSReady` condition will be set to true and reason updated to UnmanagedDNS.
+- Post successfully updating the ingresscontroller, the associated *DNSRecord* must be deleted at the discretion of the cluster admin.
+  - Since it is in the `Unmanaged` state, the complete clean-up of resources is the responsibility of the cluster admin.
+  - The finalizer on the *DNSRecord* isn't deleted by the operator when in `Unmanaged` state, so the cluster admin needs to manually delete the finalizer.
+  - The DNS record on the DNS provider is also not deleted by the operator since currently it is in `Unmanaged` state and needs to be manually deleted by the cluster admin.

 __Note__: Similarly, to create a new ingresscontroller where DNS is managed